Programs & Activities

 Talented and Gifted Program

-The Home-School Partnership is the piece which connects all of the dots for students and lets them know we are all working together and on the same page.
+The Home-School Partnership is the piece which connects all of the dots for students.
+It also lets them know we are all working together and on the same page.